matyus/matyus.github.com/_posts/2023-02-13-did-they-pass-the-coding-exercise.md

 tags: interviewing interrogation demonstration software-engineering fitness exercise coding
 ---

-Interviewing is hard!!!! but it's also fun and rewarding when it's going well.

-And when things aren't going well, your team may feel like revising their Interview Process.

-The coding exercise in particular always gets the most scrutiny.
-It naturally invites the most opinions because it is easy to criticize, especially if the team isn't aligned on what the goals are.

-This is more or less another observation on how something is "a means to an end", but I think there is a fun analogy here staring us right in the face: it's the word "exercise".
+This is more or less another observation on how something is "a means to an end"... but I think there is a fun analogy here staring us right in the face: our journey starts with the word _exercise_.

-It seems like a coincidence that the word we use for a coding interview is the same word we use for strength conditioning, but here we are.

-## Why is it called a “coding exercise”?
+## Why is it called a coding "exercise”?

-Any kind of exercises, whether they be coding, weight-lifting, running, etc, are intended to guage the fitness of something in a given context.
+Any kind of exercises, whether they be coding, weight-lifting, calisthenics, running, etc, are intended to guage the fitness of someone in a given context.

-Doing a compound movement, like a deadlift, is a lot like doing a coding exercise:

 When you’re working out, you're _interrogating a set of muscles_ with resistance and seeing how they all respond in concert.

+Muscular strength, then, is kind of like experience that is stored in the body.

-And when you're interviewing a candidate, you're _interrogating a set of their skills_ with problems and seeing how they use their experience in concert.
+Similarly, when you're interviewing a candidate, you're _interrogating a set of their skills_ with problems and seeing how they use their experience in concert.

+An interview is a test of how our candidate uses their body/experience to perform a compound movement, like deadlift or squat.

 Provide some kind of stimulus and observe the response.

-## Validating success using indirection

-For many reasons you can't just ask someone "can you lift 500 kilos?" and take them at their word.

-Additionally, what you're trying to learn shouldn't necessarily be "can they lift 500 kilos?"
+## Moving away from a pass/fail mentality

 We can't reasonably be so binary in our assessment when it comes to interviewing candidates.
 If only it were so simple.

+For many reasons you can't just ask someone "can you lift 500 kilos?" and take them at their word.

+But also, what you're trying to learn shouldn't necessarily be "can they lift 500 kilos?".

+What we'd like to get to is a holistic understanding of the candidates strengths and weaknesses.

+And then we can discuss how those traits fit into the fabric of the existing team.

+## Validating success using indirection

+A coding exercise should seek to tease out those traits without needing to take the candidate at their word.

 To blend our analogy a bit, the assessments should be more in the spirit of: